rosecvpr22/rosecvpr22.github.io/index.md

 </div>

 ## Call for papers
-We invite interested researchers to submit relevant work related to robust learning for real-world applications.
+We invite interested researchers to submit relevant work related to robust learning for real-world applications at **[https://cmt3.research.microsoft.com/ROSE2022](https://cmt3.research.microsoft.com/ROSE2022)**.
 Please refer to the **[call for papers](./call-for-papers.html)** page for more details.

 ## Important workshop dates